jayache80/cocktails/recipes.md

 __Shake__ and strain into a chilled rocks glass with a salted rim.
 Garnish with thinly sliced lime wheel.

+### Reddit Margarita:
+- 2 oz Tequila Blanco
+- 1 oz fresh lime juice
+- .75 oz agave
+- .5 oz Cointreau
+- .5 oz Gran Marnier

+__Shake__ the *fuck* out of it and strain into a rocks glass filled with cracked ice.

 # Vodka

 ### Moscow Mule: